internetimagery/internetimagery.github.io/python/twinskeleton.md

 __TIP:__

 You can update joints position / orientation after the rig has been built, constrained and skinned too.
 The skin and constraints will be altered to reflect the new joint positions.
 Nifty!

-* Select one or two objects.
-* (Optional) Select a range in the timeslider to limit the keying to that range.
-* Press the button of the constraint you want.

-__TIPS:__

-* Select the driver first, then the driven object.
-Just like normal constraints
-* Selecting one object only will constrain it to the "world".
-This means it will be kept stationary.
-This is useful if it is in a parented hierarchy and you want it to stay still.